 After months of speculation about what would be included in the Incoterms 2020 rules that often included the possibility of completely eliminating certain terms and combining some others, the changes are actually pretty modest.
 At least they appear to be modest at first glance.
 The actual impact of the changes won't be known until they begin to be incorporated in actual import-export transactions.

 This article only discusses the changes found in Incoterms 2020 rules.
-I will be publishing a more complete description of each of the individual Incoterms at a later time.
+For more information about the 11 individual Incoterms, click on the links below:

 DAT Becomes DPU